Know Before You Go - Public Skeleton

 How do I get to the Whistler Sliding Centre?

 All access options and directions are available here.
+There is free guest parking available at the Whistler Sliding Centre.

 What is the Cancellation Policy?